ricardomm7/leaflink/docs/sprintB/us008/01.requirements-engineering/Readme.md

 >
 > **Answer:** The list of vehicles is automatically created but the creation is triggered by the VFM.

->  **Question:** What information will appear on the final list regarding the vehicle,besides the needing for checkup?
+>  **Question:** What information will appear on the final list regarding the vehicle, besides the needing for checkup?
 >
-> **Answer:** Data that allow to identify the vehicle like Plate, brand and model, as well as, the data that allowed to select/insert te vehicle in the list, number of kms, frequency of checkup and the last checkup.
+> **Answer:** Data that allow to identify the vehicle like Plate, brand and model, as well as, the data that allowed to select/insert the vehicle in the list, number of kms, frequency of checkup and the last checkup.

 >  **Question:** What are the requests/ input data to list the vehicles needing the checkup?
 Type of vehicle, Current Km and Maintenance/Check-up Frequency (in Kms) are sufficient?
 >